dwavesystems/dwave-neal/README.rst

 .. index-start-marker

 An implementation of a simulated annealing sampler.

-A simulated annealing sampler can be used for approximate Boltzmann sampling, or heuristic optimization.
-In this implementation the equilibrium distribution at a target inverse temperature (beta) is approached by performing updates at a sequence of increasing beta values (the beta_schedule), terminating at the target beta.
-In this implementation each spin is updated once in a fixed order per point in the beta_schedule according to a Metropolis-Hastings update.
+A simulated annealing sampler can be used for approximate Boltzmann sampling or heuristic optimization.
+This implementation approaches the equilibrium distribution by performing updates at a sequence of increasing beta values, ``beta_schedule``, terminating at the target beta.
+Each spin is updated once in a fixed order per point in the beta_schedule according to a Metropolis- Hastings update.
 When beta is large the target distribution concentrates, at equilibrium, over ground states of the model.
-Samples are guaranteed to match the equilibrium for long 'smooth' beta_schedules, in practical operation the sampler can be used as a heuristic for equilibrium sampling, and optimization.
+Samples are guaranteed to match the equilibrium for long 'smooth' beta schedules.

-Kirkpatrick, S.; Gelatt Jr, C. D.; Vecchi, M. P. (1983).
+For more information, see Kirkpatrick, S.; Gelatt Jr, C. D.; Vecchi, M. P.
+(1983).
 "Optimization by Simulated Annealing".
 Science.
 220 (4598): 671–680

 Example Usage
 -------------